 Deciding between the ACT vs SAT is not the same for everyone.
 Consider your strengths, what you like, and what colleges you want to apply.
 The ACT covers more subjects and is faster, while the SAT focuses on reading and writing.
 Choose the test that suits you best and lets you show your strengths.
 Both exams are considered to be the qualifying examination for undergraduate courses in the United States and Canada.

-In order to make sure that talent is properly given to the industry, iDreamCareer is on a mission to reach every state and every child.
+To make sure that talent is properly given to the industry, iDreamCareer is on a mission to reach every state and every child.
 To fully understand yourself, speak with our study abroad consultants, who have over 20 years of expertise.
 Aayush, Tapan, Toufiq, and other intelligent but perplexed individuals were assisted by us in making the best professional decisions.

 - GMAT Exam Paper Pattern